erkghlerngm44/r-anime-soulmate-finder/README.md

 Why?
 I honestly don't know.

-As for why this is in a repo and not a gist, I honestly don't know that as well.

 Credit to TheEnigmaBlade for their
 [soulmate finder script](https://gist.github.com/TheEnigmaBlade/24205c62280b056fde3d),
 which gave me a few ideas and the code for parts of this script.